Write-In Ballot Count Begins In Alaska Senate Race

 KASTE: Exactly.
 I think, really, the main issue right now is, does the federal court intervene here and require perfect spelling?
 If it does, things could get complicated.
 But as things stand right now, if the state's criteria are allowed to stand, I think the clarity will be coming pretty soon here.

-Martin, thanks so much.
+BLOCK: Martin, thanks so much.

 KASTE: You're welcome.